 - 3 oz flour

-- 1 egg with a little milk (for egg wash)
+- 1 egg (with a splash of milk for egg wash)

 Instructions